kristianmandrup/ember-big_project/README.md

     console.log "Awesome cool #{@coolnessFactor} :)"
 ```

+Also see this article: http://techiferous.com/2012/05/experimenting-with-the-architecture-of-ember-js/ on how to scale the architecture for big Ember projects.

 ## Vendor libs included

 These vendor libs can be required directly in your `application.js.coffee`.